aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/invert-adjustment-layer/_index.md

 ## Step 3: Add Invert Adjustment Layer

-Implement the Invert Adjustment Layer on the loaded PSD image.
+Call the built‑in method to insert an Invert Adjustment Layer on top of the current layer stack.
+You can later add more layers (e.g., Brightness, Hue) to **apply multiple adjustment layers**.

 ```java
 im.addInvertAdjustmentLayer();